lcreteig/hugo-website/content/home/talks.md

   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 2

-  # Choose how many pages you would like to offset by
-  offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

+  # Show a "See all pages" link underneath the featured content?
+  link_to_archive = true

   # Filter posts by a taxonomy term.
   [content.filters]